parkinsons-toolkit/app-content/README.md

 </div>
 ```

+To get the above embed link in YouTube, go to the YouTube video and click 'Share' - then select the 'embed' button to copy the embed link.

 ## Security Guidelines for Content Contributors

 ⚠️ **IMPORTANT**: This repository supports HTML within markdown to enable rich content (videos, styled elements).
 Please follow these security guidelines: